Last updated on August 12th, 2022 at 03:10 pm

 • Legal Interpretation.
 Just a few months ago, California passed a state budget that included a 10% boost in funds for the state’s court interpretation system.
 This comes after claims of severe staffing shortage in counties like Santa Clara.
 Even for the state of Hawaii whose court system provides the best language access in the nation, finding enough qualified interpreters to satisfy the demand remains a struggle.
 The demand for court interpretation is driven by the growing numbers of non-English speakers in the US, all of whom need to be fairly represented in legal settlements.

-As demand for professional translation and interpretation services grows, universities have developed programs to train and equip students with the skills required to be a reliable, professional translator or interpreter.
+As demand for professional translation and interpretation services grows, universities have developed programs to train and equip students with the skills required to be a reliable, professional, translators or interpreters.

 Opportunities abound in the language industry, and this development is exciting news for those seeking such work opportunities.
 But we should always remember the significance of these language services that will be in high demand.
 The significance is the very mission of JR Language Translation Services- bridging the language barrier to enable individuals to exercise the rights and services enjoyed by native English speakers in their native language.